AnezkaH/Labnotebook/Diary/2019 April.md

+# 29th Monday

+Used the polyfreq.script file in the comand line to make a Polynesian allele frequency file on the server.
+This file now contains all the allele frequencies for the variants that are in high LD with the rs3709 variant.

 # 15th Monday

 Asked Tanya for help with opening, viewing and searching the VCF Denisovan genome file.
 Ended up making a script.
 Also worked on the SLC22A3 metformin response analysis in the gout and DM subjects.
 Worked on the LIPE LD write up, specifically understanding the different types of LD measures.